 - a) The Medical College will grant honours by criterion-referenced assessments, and will require exemplary demonstration of the desired attributes for AKU medical graduates (ref to 1.0).
 Honours recommended by the examiners and year committees in different disciplines/subjects, will be conferred after approval by Examinations and Promotions Committee.
-Any disciplinary action against a student will be considered a disqualifier for honours. - b) Honours in Basic and Community Health Sciences will be awarded at the end of Year 5.
-A score of 80% or more in Year 1 and 2 may qualify for Pass with Honours, subject to satisfactory performance in the Basic and Community Health Sciences components in years 3, 4 & 5. - c) In clinical disciplines, students considered for honours are required to take an oral examination in order to probe their critical thinking and decision-making ability based on best current evidence, ethical and social sensitivity, depth and breadth of their understanding, and any research or community work they may have done.
+Any disciplinary action against a student will be considered a disqualifier for honours. - b) Honours in Basic Health Sciences will be awarded at the end of Year 5.
+A score of 80% or more in Year 1 and 2 may qualify for Pass with Honours, subject to satisfactory performance in the Basic Health Sciences components in years 3, 4 & 5. - c) Scores of MBBS1A and MBBS1B in Community Health Sciences (CHS) will be used as a minimum criterion for progressing with 50% as the cut-off.
+Final CHS scores will be calculated with 60% contribution from CHS scores obtained in MBBS Part 1 and 40% contribution from Year 4 rotation.
+Students who achieve a total score of ≥80% will be awarded honours. - d) In clinical disciplines, students considered for honours are required to take an oral examination in order to probe their critical thinking and decision-making ability based on best current evidence, ethical and social sensitivity, depth and breadth of their understanding, and any research or community work they may have done.
 Students securing 80% or more are invited for the honours viva in the clinical disciplines.
 If more than 5 students score 80% or more in a discipline, top 5 will be called for honours.